abmajith/bare_metal_embedded_os/rpi_3bplus_BM/rsp_3b_mmioPeripherals/README.md

 when we install a Debian-based Linux and connect it with other computer accessories.

-For the sake of completeness, let's list all the accessories ports and peripherals
+For the sake of completeness, let's list all the accessories ports, and peripherals
 <img src="https://github.com/abmajith/bare_metal_embedded_os/blob/main/rpi_3bplus_BM/rsp_3b_mmioPeripherals/raspi3bplus_detailed.jpg" alt="J" width="1200"/>